This article is updated monthly with our latest picks.

 With hundreds of movies to choose from, the sheer volume may be overwhelming—but fear not.
 We've compiled the very best comedies on Hulu that you can watch tonight.
-To narrow the selection to only the best of the best, we cross-referenced the streaming platform's offerings with scores on the review-aggregator site Rotten Tomatoes.
+To narrow the selection to only the best of the best, we scoured the Internet for reviews from audiences and critics alike to bring you the most loved films.

-Spanning a coming-of-age-comedy reminiscent of Sixteen Candles to a dark comedy that centers around one of the most scandalous events in sports history, these are the films that the critics would add to your queue.
+Including classics and newcomers that span a coming-of-age-comedy reminiscent of Sixteen Candles to a dark comedy that centers around one of the most scandalous events in sports history, these are 20 of the funniest movies you should add to your queue.

 Hunt for the Wilderpeople